Skip to content

 School Librarian

-It’s also a chance to expand pupils’ reading repertoire and motivation and provide a greater challenge for those who are happy to read and encouraging confidence in those who would otherwise struggle.
+It’s also a chance to expand pupils’ reading repertoire, give them motivation to read more or try new things, and provide a greater challenge for those who are happy to read.
+It is also a vehicle to foster confidence in those who would otherwise struggle or are not finding as much enjoyment in reading.

-• Is it to be aimed at any particular year group?
+• Will it be aimed at any particular year group?

 • Will younger children feel supported or intimidated by the presence of older pupils?

-• Or aimed at a special group of children?
+• Will it be aimed at a special group of children?

 • Pupil Premium, EAL or perhaps an inter-generational group – parent and child?